dentarg/auth0-blog/_posts/2018-01-07-reactive-programming-in-python.markdown

         return json.dumps("clear")
     else:
         return json.dumps("failed")
 ```

-This method will help us to handle the exceptions of the request or if everything's ok (code == 200) we will get a json formatted response with the information.
+This method will help us to handle the exceptions of the request or, if everything's ok (`code == 200`), we will get a JSON formatted response with the information.

-Now we create the get_data method also inside the WebSocketHandler class with:
+Now, we create the `get_data` method also inside the `WebSocketHandler` class with:

 ```python
 def get_data(self,query):